UAE markets track oil prices higher

-Stock exchanges in the United Arab Emirates closed higher on Friday, driven by oil prices that rose on hopes of a trade deal between the United States and the European Union while U.S. sanctions to curb Iranian oil exports elevate supply concerns.
+DUBAI: Stock exchanges in the United Arab Emirates closed higher on Friday, driven by oil prices that rose on hopes of a trade deal between the United States and the European Union while US sanctions to curb Iranian oil exports elevate supply concerns.

 Oil prices - a catalyst for the Gulf’s financial markets - advanced 3% to $67.85 a barrel by 1110 GMT.